Sabarinathanpr/Sabarinathanpr/README.md

 # Sabarinathan P R

-I'm a second-year Electronics and Communication Engineering student at KPRIET, Coimbatore.
+I'm a Third-year Electronics and Communication Engineering student at KPRIET, Coimbatore.

 I'm interested in Embedded Systems, IoT, Industrial Automation, and I'm currently exploring Edge AI and RTOS.